d-ash/cybby-the-language/README.md

 ## Language Syntax

-The language is from a Lisp-family, it's based on S-expressions.
+This language is from a Lisp-family, it's based on S-expressions.
 A distinct feature is that, unlike in Lisp, you can also use __whitespace indentation__, similarly to how it's used in Python.

 The following two statements are identical: